Harnessing subspace controllability: Dynamical generation of Dicke states in Heisenberg-coupled qubit arrays with a single local control: Summary and Conclusions

 \section{Summary and Conclusions}

-In summary, the feasibility of time-efficient analog (single-shot) realizations of Dicke states was investigated in this paper for qubit arrays with the isotropic, nearest-neigbor Heisenberg coupling between qubits and a single Zeeman-type local (i.e. acting on a single actuator qubit) control in the $z$ direction.
-The theoretical underpinning for the state-control scheme that permits engineering of Dicke states $|D^{N}_{a}\rangle$ starting from a generic Hamming-weight-$a$ product state is provided by an already proven, general result in the realm of Lie-algebraic controllability of interacting spin-$1/2$ chains (qubit arrays).
-This result guarantees the subspace controllability of Heisenberg-coupled qubit arrays on any subspace of the total $N$-qubit Hilbert space that is characterized by a fixed number of excitations (i.e. a fixed Hamming weight).
-This result implies -- if a $Z$ control is applied to a single qubit -- that a time-dependent control field can be found that allows one to realize the Dicke state with the desired excitation number $a$ starting from an arbitrary product state with the same number of excitations.
+To summarize, the feasibility of time-efficient analog (single-shot) realizations of Dicke states was investigated in this paper for qubit arrays with the isotropic, nearest-neighbor, always-on Heisenberg coupling between qubits and a single Zeeman-type local (i.e., acting on a single actuator qubit) control in the $z$ direction.
+The theoretical underpinning for the state-control scheme that permits the generation of Dicke states $|D^{N}_{a}\rangle$ ($a=1,\ldots,N-1$) starting from a generic Hamming-weight-$a$ product state is provided by an already proven, general result in the realm of Lie-algebraic controllability of interacting spin-$1/2$ chains (qubit arrays).
+This result guarantees the subspace controllability of Heisenberg-coupled qubit arrays on any subspace of the total $N$-qubit Hilbert space that is characterized by a fixed number of excitations (i.e., a fixed Hamming weight).
+More specifically yet, this result implies -- if a $Z$ control is applied to a single qubit -- that a time-dependent control field can be found that allows one to realize the Dicke state with the desired excitation number $a$ starting from an arbitrary product (separable) state with the same number of excitations.